 caution: the sound data is very loud so make sure to protect your ears.

-the OP-1‘s storage allows you to add files for use for synth and drum sounds. it also lets you collect those files you have recorded in tape and album for use elsewhere. you may also manage your own presets, those which you have made in synth and saved. these are stored in the 'snapshot' folders for synth and drum presets respectively, and default to a name containing their date of creation. feel free to rename these, limiting the name to ten common characters.
+the OP-1‘s storage allows you to add files for use for synth and drum sounds.
+It also lets you collect those files you have recorded in Tape and Album for use elsewhere.
+You may also manage your own presets, those which you have made in synth and saved.
+These are stored in the 'snapshot' folders for Synth and Drum presets respectively, and default to a name containing their date of creation.
+Feel free to rename these, limiting the name to ten common characters.

 when you connect your OP-1 to your computer and press shift + com key and select disk mode the OP-1 shows up on your desktop.